letakeane/emotican-app/README.md

 <!-- This project is currently in development.
 Next steps are to create components and containers.
  -->
  This project is currently in an icebox and no further development is planned.
+The key facial emotion recognition API hosted by Microsoft was deprecated and no longer active as of 2019.

+ It was built as a solo project while I was a student learning React in 2017, over the course of about three weeks in May and June of that year.

 ## Project Screen Shot(s)
 The initial wireframe/comp: